-I have no idea how or why, but sometime in the middle of painting Panda Scott parts for another one of those automatons, the urge to to make a popup book about a man-bear going on strange adventures took hold, and that’s the only thing I can think of working on now.
+I have no idea how or why, but sometime in the middle of painting Panda Man parts for another one of those automatons, the urge to to make a popup book about a man-bear going on strange adventures took hold.

 It sounds overly dramatic, but trust me when I say that ‘obsession’ would be to put it mildly.
 I’ve scoured every nook and cranny of the internet for tips and have amassed a pretty nice collection of references to work from, including real live books full of weirdo techniques.